-Amy L. Bess is a Shareholder in the Washington, DC office of Vedder Price and a member of the firm’s Labor and Employment practice group.
+Amy L. Bess is a member of Vedder Price’s Labor and Employment practice group and serves as the Administrative Shareholder in the firm’s Washington, DC office.
 Her employment litigation experience includes the representation of employers before U.S. state and federal courts and administrative agencies, defending against claims of race, sex, disability and age discrimination; sexual harassment; whistleblower retaliation; restrictive-covenant disputes; wrongful termination; and wage and hour violations.
 She regularly counsels clients in all of these areas, drafts and negotiates employment and severance agreements, conducts on-site workplace investigations, presents training seminars and speaks to employer groups on avoiding workplace problems.
 Ms. Bess also has experience advising clients regarding their public accommodation obligations under Title III of the Americans with Disabilities Act and representing clients in litigation involving related claims.

 Ms. Bess has extensive first-chair bench trial, jury trial and arbitration experience.
 She also is experienced in the defense of complex class action litigation, including wage and hour collective actions and pattern or practice litigation brought by the U.S. Equal Employment Opportunity Commission.